Hadesxv2/Man-FT/README.md

 ```
 wget github.com/Hadesxv2/Man-FT/raw/main/ubot.sh && chmod +x ubot.sh && ./ubot.sh
 ```
+### NOTES
-### I Just Fork this with some Remove & Edited Modules, So Thats Can more Simply Deploy.
+I Just Fork this with some Remove & Edited Modules, So Thats Can more Simply Deploy.

 (Thanks For